luchu1993/pytorch-tutorial/README.md

 3. Recurrent Neural Network (RNN)
 4. Generative Adversarial Networks (GAN)

-We will use pytorch to impliment it.
+We will use pytorch to implement it.

 ## Build develop environment